 for the year.
 Thanks to all our many fun volunteers, old and new, and your donations to help us in this horrible economy

 to help place all these homeless wiener dogs.
-See other yearly counts on all that we have helped below since 1991.
-We
+See other yearly counts on all that we have helped below.
+We have

 FIND US ON FACEBOOK

 FOR DAILY UPDATES AND THE MOST CURRENT NEWS!

 once again from our fire that took out four buildings.
 See those links and photos from the rebuild.

 |WE ARE A HOME-BASED, COUCH HOGGING DOG RESCUE.

 |Photo courtesy of www.dragoonstudios.net 2007

 & Dachshund Club of Spokane's (DCS) web site.
 We update this web site often, usually weekly, so be sure to check

 back often.
 DCS is a doggy social club rather than a formal dog club so no meetings, but we do have a lot of fun at